-Often times when people make one of these they tend to put too much emphasis on the dramas they themselves love.
-Usually that is because they wanna hook you onto the same things that they have loved.
-There is nothing wrong with that but I would love to try something different.
+Often times I feel when people make one of these they tend to put too much emphasis on the dramas they themselves love.
+Usually that is because they wanna hook you onto the same things, you know to further support them.
+Which of course there is nothing wrong with that but I would love to try something different.
 That is why for my approach I would like to instead share with you some resources to get you right into the kind of things YOU would like.
-Whether you have been thinking about making the jump for awhile now or are just a passerby who ended up on this post by mistake, I hope this can help you on the right path to the magical place that is Dramaland. 🏖
+Meaning that whether you have been thinking about making the jump for awhile now or are just a passerby who ended up on this post by mistake, I hope this can help you on the right path to the magical place that is Dramaland. 🏖

 What are Kdramas?

-In case you are a random passerby who has no knowledge of what Kdramas are I will give you a brief explanation first .
+But first in case you are a random passerby who has no knowledge of what Kdramas are, I will give you a brief explanation.
 They are basically T.V. shows that happen to come from Korea.
 Simple right, so what is so special about them?
-Some of the common praises they have received are that they tend to have a strong focus on character development, relationship building(specially romantic), and don’t go on and on(usually only being between 16-24 episodes).
+Well some of the common praises they have received are that they tend to have a strong focus on character development, relationship building(specially romantic), and don’t go on and on(usually only being between 16-24 episodes).
 At this point some of you may be thinking to yourselves, “but I’m not really all that into romance though.”
 My reaction to that is 😮 Really?… Don’t worry though because I know people have different tastes in things.
 That is why I feel it is important to let you peeps know that even though Kdramas have gone on to be associated with Romance, there are actually ones that DON’T focus on that too.
 There are actually a variety of genres and sub-genres.

 That is where mydramalist comes into play.
 One of the things you will need to start things off is find a drama that is suited specifically to you.
 In order for that to happen you will need a place with a big catalog of dramas and a good filtering system.
 If you are big on anime this site will sound familiar because it is the counterpart to myanimelist, which is pretty popular within the anime community.
 The reason to use the site is because you can look through popular dramas, the highest rated ones, look through favorite genres, and you can even look for dramas from other Asian countries as well.
 It also has reviews and comments from fans themselves.
 Best of all you can use their site to create lists and keep track of the things you are watching!